wuhan2020/Hackathon/README_EN.md

   - having some knowledge or research on custormers or markets

-Targeted Audiences:
+Targeted Participants:
+* Anyone who are interested in and wanted to learn from this event.
 * Individual and team participants;
-* By invitation - Judges, mentors, and professionals (entrepreneurs, social innovators, venture capitalists, etc.);
+* By invitation only - Judges, mentors, and professionals (entrepreneurs, social innovators, venture capitalists, etc.);
-* Anyone who are interested in and wanted to learn from this event.
+  * Members of Judge Committee come from world-renowned technology or business companies or social innovation institutions and have big impact to their industries;
+  * Judge Committee will score all the projects and evaluate novelness, commercial or social value, and feasibility of them, and decide teams to be promoted and awarded.

 ### Hackathon Live Course (Continuously Updated)
 | Live time				                 | Number of episodes	     | Themes                                 | Content                                                          | Guests                    | Video links                                         |